anas1412/GeminiWire/README.md

 ### **2\.
 Running the Service**

-1. Run `uvicorn main:app --reload`
+1. Run `uvicorn server:app --reload`
 2. Access the API documentation at http://127.0.0.1:8000/docs.

 ### **3\.
 Defining a New Function inside function_definitions.py**